rotki/rotki/docs/usage_guide.rst

    :alt: Add loopring key
    :align: center

-After following this steps your balances will be updated including the loopring information
+After following this steps your balances in the dashboard will be updated including the loopring information

 .. image:: images/loopring_balances.png
    :alt: Loopring balances in the UI
    :align: center

-If you want to see the balances for a loopring account you can also do this
+The loopring account balances are also visible in the blockchain accounts view.

 .. image:: images/loopring_balances_account.gif
    :alt: Loopring balances for an account